SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 For non-stiff problems, the native OrdinaryDiffEq.jl algorithms are vastly more efficient than the other choices.
 For most non-stiff problems, we recommend `Tsit5`.
 When more robust error control is required, `BS5` is a good choice.
-If at moderate tolerances an the interpolation error is very important, consider the `OwrenZen5` method.
+If at moderate tolerances, the interpolation error is very important, consider the `OwrenZen5` method.
 For fast solving at higher tolerances, we recommend `BS3` (or `OwrenZen3` if the interpolation error is important).
 For high accuracy but with the range of `Float64` (`~1e-8-1e-12`),